Swiss Savings Accounts Comparison: Where to Find the Best Interest Rates in 2025

 What about Neobanks?

-Previously, Neobanks hardly offered any interest.
-However, they now also distribute interest.
+Neobanks also distribute some interest.
 However, these are slightly lower than the other offers we have looked at in this article.

 YUH